background image

 Improving Content Based on Findings

-For the 2019-2020 publication, I wanted to focus on creating something that conveyed the energy of campus and highlighted how much was actually going on.
-I wanted to position On Campus as a critical first impression for individuals who had never visited campus or who had only seen a small portion of it while here.
-To achieve this, some changes needed to be made to the contents and format of the publication:
+For the 2019–2020 publication, I focused on creating a guide that conveyed the energy of campus and gave readers a fuller sense of everything happening at Illinois.
+I wanted to position On Campus as a critical first impression for people who had never visited campus—or who had only experienced a small portion of it during their time here.
+To better serve that audience, we made several significant changes to the publication’s content, format, and visual direction.

 My Role